 Quick answer

 For most corporate events, hire a magician who regularly performs for adult professional audiences, can adapt to the event flow, and does not require guests to stop networking unless a formal show is part of the plan.
+The safest choice is usually someone who can handle both close-up magic and a short seated show.

 If people are standing and mingling

 Close-up magic is usually the strongest fit.
 The performer moves through the room, works small groups, and creates shared moments without interrupting the event.
+This is useful for cocktail hours, networking receptions, product launches, holiday parties, and client events where guests arrive at different times.

 If everyone will be seated

 A parlor-style show can work better.
 It gives the whole group one focused performance and can fit after dinner, during a fundraiser, or as a short feature moment at an off-site.
+This format works best when chairs are already facing the same direction, when the group is not actively eating, and when the host wants one shared highlight.

 If clients or executives are attending